-This poem was published in the Second Jungle Book following the story “The King’s Ankus”.
+This poem was published in the Second Jungle Book following the story “The King’s Ankus“.
 David Richards (p.
-86) notes prior publication in a periodical, which may have been the St Nicholas Magazine.
-It is listed as No 650 in ORG.
+86) notes prior publication in the St Nicholas Magazine, in March 1895, where it precedes the story.

 It is collected in:

 - Definitive Verse (1940)

 - The Sussex Edition vols xii and xxxiv (1940)

 - The Burwash Edition vols xi and xxvii (1941)

 - Cambridge Edition (2013) Ed.
 Thomas Pinney, p.
 851.